 Loss or theft – This can cover the cost of replacing money, personal items or replacing luggage should anything be lost stolen or damaged.

-Emergency assistance – Most insurance companies offer a 24 hours emergency helpline.
-This can be a real life saver when you are in a different time zone.
+Emergency assistance – Most insurance companies offer a 24-hour emergency helpline.
+This can be a real-life saver when you are in a different time zone.

 Every year we see in the newspapers cases where holiday makers have been refused hospital treatment or been given huge medical bills due to travelling uninsured or not disclosing pre-existing medical conditions.
 Can you really afford not to take out travel insurance?